alncat/opusTomo/README.md

 **PCs are great for visualizing the main motions and compositional changes of marcomolecules, while KMeans reveals representative conformations in higher qualities.**

 ## select particles <div id="select">
-Finally, you can also retrieve the star files for images in each kmeans cluster using
+Finally, you can also retrieve the star files for subtomograms in each kmeans cluster using

 ```
 dsdsh parse_pose /work/consensus_data.star 320 1.699 /work/sp 16 16 --relion31
                                 $1           $2  $3    $4     $5 $6  $7
 ```

-- $1 is the star file of all images
+- $1 is the star file of all subtomograms
-- $2 is the dimension of image
+- $2 is the dimension of subtomogram
-- $3 is apix value of image
+- $3 is apix value of subtomogram
 - $4 is the output directory used in training
 - $5 is the epoch number you just analyzed
 - $6 is the number of kmeans clusters you used in analysis
 - $7 indicates the version of starfile, only include this when the version of starfile is higher than 3.0

-change to directory ```/work/sp/analyze.16/kmeans16``` to checkout the starfile for images in each cluster.
+change to directory ```/work/sp/analyze.16/kmeans16``` to checkout the starfile for subtomograms in each cluster.

 This program is built upon a set of great works:
 - [cryoDRGN](https://github.com/zhonge/cryodrgn)